aragon/aragon.js/docs/BACKGROUND_SCRIPTS.md

 Next, you need to specify that your app has a background script.

-In your `manifest.json` file you simply specify the `script` key.
-The value should be the path to your background script.
+In your `manifest.json` file, simply specify the `script` key.
+The value should be the path to your built background script.

-For example, if our background script was in `dist/script.js`, we would specify it like so:
+For example, if our built background script was located at `dist/script.js`, we would specify it like so:

 ```js
 {